 What happens if I do not have my backflow prevention device tested?

-Owners and/or their assigns that fail to have their device tested and submit the completed passing form to the Commission office will have the water meter, which is the property of the Seabrook Island Utility Commission, which services their property removed until the testing is completed and the completed passing form has been submitted to our office.
+Owners that fail to have their device tested and submit the completed passing form to the Commission office will have the water meter, which is the property of the Seabrook Island Utility Commission, which services their property removed until the testing is completed and the completed passing form has been submitted to our office.

 What do I do with my backflow device if I no longer need it?